bodrick/awesome/TOPICS.md

 *   [mue/mue](https://github.com/mue/mue) - Fast, open and free-to-use new tab page for modern browsers
 *   [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - :sunglasses: A curated list of add-ons that extend/enhance the git CLI.
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
+*   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [softvar/enhanced-github](https://github.com/softvar/enhanced-github) - :rocket: Browser extension to display size of each file, download link and copy file contents directly to the clipboard
 *   [qmk/qmk\_firmware](https://github.com/qmk/qmk_firmware) - Open-source keyboard firmware for Atmel AVR and Arm USB families
 *   [honestbleeps/Reddit-Enhancement-Suite](https://github.com/honestbleeps/Reddit-Enhancement-Suite) - Reddit Enhancement Suite